StNamesLab/StreetNamesDatabase/README.md

 CRS `EPSG:4326` is used for the geometries of all processed files. `utf-8` encoding is used for all street names processed files, except for the Spain's 2001-2022 street names files which use `latin1` encoding.

 Special characters are handled in a particular way to minimize the loss of information.
-Most of them are * *normalize* * to its basic form (i.e. `á` to `a`).
+Most of them are *normalized* to its basic form (i.e. `á` to `a`).
 When the characters were too important for a language, they were replaced by their [html entity](https://oinam.github.io/entities/) to keep the character and avoid errors.
 Please, keep this in mind when executing queries to search for street names in certain languages.

 Street names tables are provided in csv files, using `$` as delimiter.
 For more information, see [Carmona-Derqui et al. (2023)](https://osf.io/4v2bx/) or the Python code provided.
 The requirements and data sources needed to obtain these tables are shown below.